Asymptotics of cover times via Gaussian free fields: Bounded-degree graphs and general trees: Detecting Gaussian free field in a tiny window

 \subsection{A sequential decomposition of Gaussian free field}

 We will use the following network-reduction lemma, which we believe has been known by the community for a long time.
-While we did not manage to trace the original reference, we note that it has appeared as an exercise (Exer.
-2.47(d)) in the book \cite{LP}.
-For a proof, see, e.g., \cite[Lemma 2.9]{DLP10}). \begin{lemma} For a network $G(V)$ and a subset $\tilde{V} \subset V$, there exists a network $\tilde{G}(\tilde{V})$ such that for all $u,v\in \tilde{V}$, we have
+While we did not manage to trace the original reference, we note that it has appeared as an exercise [Exercise 2.47(d)] in the book \cite{LP}.
+For a proof, see, for example, \cite{DLP10}, Lemma 2.9. \begin{lemma} For a network $G(V)$ and a subset $\tilde{V} \subset V$, there exists a network $\tilde{G}(\tilde{V})$ such that for all $u,v\in \tilde{V}$, we have

-We call $\tilde{G}(\tilde{V})$ the \emph{reduced network}.
+We call $\tilde{G}(\tilde{V})$ the \textup{reduced network}.
 Furthermore, the projection of the random walk on $G$ to $\tilde{V}$ has the same law as the random walk on $\tilde{G}$. \end{lemma}

 Based on the preceding lemma, we can now easily deduce a sequential decomposition of GFF, which characterizes an important facet of its special structure as well as its interplay with electric networks and random walks.
-The following lemma is well-known (see \cite[Thm.
-1.2.2]{Dynkin80} and \cite[Thm.
-9.20]{Janson97}), and we give a proof for completeness. \begin{lemma} Let $\{\eta_v\}_{v\in V}$ be a GFF on a graph $G = (V, E)$ with $\eta_{v_0} = 0$.
-For $v_0 \in S\subset V$ and $v\in V$, let $\tau$ be the hitting time to $S$ for a simple random walk $X_t$ on $G$, and let $a_u = \P_v(X_\tau = u)$ for $u\in S$.
-Then, \end{lemma} \begin{proof} The lemma trivially holds for $v\in S$.
-Therefore, we assume in what follows $v\not\in S$.
-By Lemma~\ref{lem-network-reduction} and the fact the law of the GFF is completely determined by the resistance metric (see \eqref{eq:resistGFF}), we see that $\{\eta_w\}_{w\in S\cup\{v\}}$ has the same law as the GFF on the reduced network $\tilde{G} = \tilde{G}(S\cup \{v\})$.
+The following lemma is well known (see \cite {Dynkin80}, Theorem 1.2.2, and \cite{Janson97}, Theorem 9.20), and we give a proof for completeness. \begin{lemma} Let $\{\eta_v\}_{v\in V}$ be a GFF on a graph $G = (V, E)$ with $\eta _{v_0} = 0$.
+For $v_0 \in S\subset V$ and $v\in V$, let $\tau$ be the hitting time to $S$ for a simple random walk $X_t$ on $G$, and let $a_u = \P_v(X_\tau= u)$ for $u\in S$.
+Then

+\end{lemma} \begin{pf} The lemma trivially holds for $v\in S$.
+Therefore, we assume in what follows $v\notin S$.
+By Lemma \ref{lem-network-reduction} and the fact that the law of the GFF is completely determined by the resistance metric [see\vadjust{\goodbreak} (\ref{eqresistGFF})], we see that $\{\eta_w\}_{w\in S\cup\{v\}}$ has the same law as the GFF on the reduced network $\tilde{G} = \tilde{G}(S\cup\{v\})$.
 Now, fix a set of real numbers $\{g_u\}_{u\in S}$.
 By the definition of GFF, we have that the conditional density of $\eta_v$ given $\{\eta_u = g_u\}_{u\in S}$ satisfies